stavskal/OCR-English-Capital-Letters/README.md

 OCR script for English handwritten capital letters

+#Installation
+* First make sure you have a supported C/C++ compiler.
+* Download LIBSVM package from their website
+* Then execute on Matlab:
+* mex -setup
+* cd('<download_path>/libsvm/matlab')
+* make
+* After you have installed LIBSVM you need to add its path to the Matlab environment.
+Because matlab has functions with the same name you need to 'shadow' them.
+* run:  addpath '<install_path>'

 ###Dependencies
 You need to install LIBSVM and link it appropriately to your Matlab installation.
 Otherwise there will be errors raised during script execution (see comments inside)